Jet Lag Resource Guide

 What Is Jet Lag?

-Long-haul flights to Europe or Asia, or even across the continental United States, can lead to the wonderful feeling of jet lag on the human body.
+For Americans, long-haul flights to Europe or Asia, or even across the continental United States, can lead to the wonderful feeling of jet lag on the human body.
 What is jet lag?
 This type of excessive tiredness is caused when the circadian rhythms of the human body are thrown out of balance because of the rapid change in time zones.
 The concept is the same as daylight savings time.
 Just about everyone comes into work tired the day after going on daylight savings time because of the "lost" hour of sleep and the new wake-up time.

 Jet lag is like daylight savings time, only on steroids.
 Rather than having the body's clock off by just one hour, people who travel long distances can be off by as much as 12 hours.
 From the East Cost of the United States, continental Europe is seven hours ahead, while Hawaii is seven hours behind.
 While people may have trouble going in both directions, it seems that traveling West causes more problems.